 Students are required to have a minimum 2.0 cumulative GPA.
 There are no prerequisite course requirements for enrollment in the minor.
 Students are encouraged to have a declared major.
 By doing so, coursework in the minor will be more effectively focused.

 Questions about the minor?
-Contact Associate Professor and Undergraduate Studies Coordinator Filomena Critelli.
+Contact Associate Professor and Director of Undergraduate Studies Filomena Critelli.

 Phone: (716) 645-1250